 Employment Equity Voluntary Self-Identification Form (Faculty)

-Acadia University is committed to the principle of employment equity for the following equity deserving groups: Indigenous Peoples; African Nova Scotians; African Canadians; persons with disabilities; visible minorities; women; persons of any minority sexuality, gender identity, or gender expression; and all intersections of these identities; and such other groups as may be specified by federal or provincial employment equity legislation.
+Acadia University is committed to the principle of employment equity for the following equity deserving groups: Mi’kmaq and other Indigenous Peoples; African Nova Scotians; African Canadians; persons with disabilities; racialized groups; women; persons of any minority sexuality, minority gender identity, or minority gender expression; and all intersections of these identities; and such other groups as may be specified by federal or provincial employment equity legislation.
 This principle ensures opportunities in hiring, renewal, tenure, promotion, and appointment to Head and Director positions, for members of the above groups, and ensures that no systemic barriers exist to the full participation of these groups in the workplace of Acadia University.

 The definitions and categories of designated groups used here are consistent with those used by Census Canada, the Employment Equity Act, (1995) c.44, the Federal Contractors Program, and African Nova Scotian Affairs.